bbartholdy/data-carpentry-slides/README.md

 1. Create a new branch (e.g. 2406-DC-LDEV)
 2. Modify the slide *.qmd* files, and remove those not needed
-3. Commit with a tag and create a new release
+3. Commit with a tag and create a new release from the branch

 If there are major changes to slides, this should be done to the main branch (e.g., changes to the Data Carpentry materials).